 You will now take the triggers you identified and write down how you would like to respond to them.
 For example, if your response to a bad grade in a test was to drop the class, you would pick an opposite response to this scenario.
 This would look like you going over the test material, and re-reading the information you studied for the test.
 Your ideal response should be rooted in you developing an optimistic perception of the same triggers.

 This leads to you identifying positive feelings that naturally would accompany the optimistic thoughts.
 It is important to note that this process is not something you would truly believe in, initially.
 It would take a lot of commitment and visualization in order to get you to the next step.

 Once you have written down your ideal response to your identified triggers, the next step is to create an action plan.

 You will write down your list of identified triggers for being anxious about failure.
-Your will write down your new optimistic thoughts and feelings in response to these triggers.
-Lastly, you will write down your specific response to each scenario which previously triggered you.
+You will write down your new optimistic thoughts and feelings in response to these triggers.
+Lastly, you will write down your specific response to each scenario that previously triggered you.
 This also includes you writing down the dates and times you will take each action.

 Ugo Uche is a psychotherapist and expert in anxiety and related disorders.
 If you would like to learn more, you are welcome to call and book your first appointment or fill out my contact form and click Send.

 Ugo also provides Online therapy for those who cannot travel to his office.